brendenk1/BluetoothStack/README.md

 ### Connecting to a Peripheral

 Connecting to a peripheral is accomplished by first creating a `ConnectionConfiguration` object.
 This object is responsible for setting basic connection settings for a given peripheral.
-The call the `connectPeripheral(withConfiguration: onError:)` method on `BluetoothStack` object.
+Then call the `connectPeripheral(withConfiguration: onError:)` method on `BluetoothStack` object.
 Success will be reported via the `connectedPeripheralPublisher` and an error will be reported via the `onError` parameter of the method.

 Given connecting to a peripheral does not time out, errors thrown are generally transient and is best to attempt again.